-With the new reveal that the Kaioshin are the gods of creation who counterpart Beerus, the abilities of the Kaioshin, Kaio and lesser Kami to create objects as seen in the series (Clothes Beam!) suddenly make a lot of sense.
+With the new revelation that the Kaioshin are the gods of creation who counterpart Beerus, the abilities of the Kaioshin, Kaio, and lesser Kami to create objects as seen in the series (Clothes Beam!) suddenly make a lot of sense.

 This also makes it likely that Fat Buu's candy creation abilities came from absorbing the Grand Supreme Kai.